Do you have a few habits you’d like to kick? How can we rewire ourselves and our organizations to discard bad habits that are limiting our success?

 Does your organization have habits that are detrimental to their success?
 The answer of course, is yes.
 All organizations and their people, have embedded routines and habits that are limiting their success.
 Changing a habit is challenging and often we don’t even realize we have a habit that is limiting our ability to improve.

 In the groundbreaking book, The Power of Habit, Charles Duhigg points out that in a paper published by a Duke University researcher, it was found that more than 40 percent of the actions people performed each day weren’t due to decision making, but were habits.
 In a sense, that’s alarming because when we’re in the middle of a habit, we’re thinking less.

-Well ... hold on, we do NOT want our IT professionals thinking less, we want them actively thinking through problems and critically finding ways to improve the experience of end users.
-That can become a challenge when working on an IT Help Desk becomes routine, or a strong willed Project Manager is not listening to the input of the team; and resources disengage and come to expect to be led rather than to lead.
+Well, hold on, we do NOT want our IT professionals thinking less.
+We want them actively thinking through problems and critically finding ways to improve the experience of end users.
+That can become a challenge when work on an IT Help Desk becomes routine.
+Or, when a strong willed Project Manager is not listening to the input of the team.
+Resources disengage and come to expect to be led, rather than to lead.

 As an technology provider, we provide IT Services to a broad range of industries.
 The variation in organizations we serve has helped us work with many different people, in a variety of geographical areas and countries.
 We have found that leaders with good habits naturally attract and retain employees with good habits.
 The culture of the organizations we serve and the attitudes and routines of its employees, often reflect the attitudes, routines and habits of their executive teams and owners.
 It can be hard medicine to accept, but it is true – you lead from the top (but that doesn’t mean you can’t be a positive agent for change, whatever your position is within a group).